rivue/Gamified-Study-Tool/README.md

         - ⭐️ users SHOULD be able to create libraries with duplicate names because of how generic some courses can be (philosophy, biology, math, calculus, etc...)
         - ⭐️ add "scroll to front", "scroll to current", and "scroll to end" button for map page
             - also, maybe change it to vertical
-        - ⭐️ add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )

         - ⭐️ add page after you finish a game session, but make it have confetti / small animation or something
         - ⭐️ make sure the background of the site is the color you want if you scroll to far (like in main page if you scroll too far down) (right now its white which is not good)
         - ⭐️ make unit / chapter description text more clear (e.g. Exam 1, Exam 2, etc... and e.g. Mitosis, Cell Replication, etc... sections names must be relevant to the things they describe)
-        - ⭐️ make white box in library course list  extend down to bottom library as well
+            - ⭐️ add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )
-        - when user flips factoid card, if they have typed something in the box, it doesn't reset
+        - ⭐️ when user flips factoid card, if they have typed something in the box, it doesn't reset

     OTHER PAGES:
         - terms and policies page